How to Teach Early Years Phonics

 Teaching literacy to some Autistic children depends on the ability of the child to shift from sight reading—in which words, like pictures, are recognised by their unique configurations—to an understanding that words are composed of letters representing sounds that, when blended in sequence, create a familiar spoken word (Miller & Hilliard, 2010).
 This shift from picture/words to phonics can be difficult for some children.
 While they may know the alphabet, they may not understand that it is the blending of sounds represented by letter sequences that allow them to pronounce words accurately and thus derive meaning from the otherwise unfamiliar printed form.

 The routine nature of this lesson’s structure can be beneficial for all learners because some can enjoy the shared experience of texts being read and written by the teacher at a level above that which they can manage independently.
 Other learners will be able to engage with the repetitious aspect.
 This can provide less confident children with positive and enjoyable experiences of reading and writing as part of the class community.
 Skilful questioning by the teacher can direct children’s attention to aspects of the text appropriate to their particular level, learning needs and interests.
-It has been shown in a number of studies that they are positive outcomes for teaching letter-sound correspondences to autistic students (O’Brien et al 2017)
+It has been shown in a number of studies that there are positive outcomes for teaching letter-sound correspondences to autistic students (O’Brien et al 2017)

 Teaching Phonics: An abstract Concept?